-- (i) operate in accordance with codes of practice and other good practice initiatives - (ii) have net environmental benefits, especially where the benefits support progress on the Big Four issues - (iii) assist the Region to adapt to climate change - (iv) reduce the demand for water at low river flows for example, water harvesting - (v) provide habitat enhancement, especially if it results in benefits to native biodiversity - (vi) could result in innovative ways to reduce the impact of otherwise adverse effects on the environment - for example, the use of new technology or science.
+- (i) operate in accordance with codes of practice and other good practice initiatives - (ii) have net environmental benefits, especially where the benefits support progress on the Big Four issues - (iii) assist the Region to adapt to climate change - (iv) reduce the demand for water at low river flows for example, water harvesting - (v) provide habitat enhancement, especially if it results in benefits to native biodiversity - (vi) could result in innovative ways to reduce the impact of otherwise adverse effects[^] on the environment[^] - for example, the use of new technology or science.

-If this emphasis on promoting and encouraging change is not effective, Horizons will be forced to switch its policy emphasis to using rules to require appropriate changes at the time of the next Plan review.
+If this emphasis on promoting and encouraging change is not effective, Horizons Horizons'the Regional Council will be forced to switch its policy emphasis to using rules^{Δ} to require appropriate changes either4 at the time of the next Plan review or through the plan^{Δ} change^{Δ} process4.